microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 with the ResourceAttr
 attribute?}
 B -- Yes -->C{Is T a UDT?}
-B -- No --> N{Is the given
+B -- No --> J{Is the given
 register type 'b'?}
 C -- Yes -->D{Does T contain
 at least one
 valid resource
 for p?}
-C -- No -->G{"Is T a sampler or an SRV?)"}
+C -- No -->G{Is T a valid resource class for the given prefix 'p'?}
 D -- Yes -->E[No error]
 D -- No -->F[error: UDT resource '&ltT&gt'
 does not contain an
 applicable resource
 type for register
 type '&ltp&gt']
-G -- Yes -->H{Is T a sampler?}
-G -- No --> K{Is T a valid resource
-class for the given
-prefix 'p'?}
-H -- Yes -->L{Is the prefix 't'?}
-H -- No --> J{Is the prefix 's'?}
-J -- Yes --> O
-J -- No --> K
-K -- Yes -->Q[No error]
+G -- Yes -->H[No error]
-K -- No --> R[error: Object type '&ltT&gt'
+G -- No --> I[error: Resource type '&ltT&gt'
 with resource class
 '&ltresource class&gt' expects
 register type
 '&ltexpected register type&gt',
 but register type
 '&ltp&gt' was given.]

-L -- Yes -->O[DefaultError warning:
-resource type
-&ltT&gt has unexpected
-register type '&ltp&gt'
-Disable with
---Wno-disallow-legacy-binding-rules]
-L -- No -->K
-N -- Yes -->T[warning: register type
+J -- Yes -->K[warning: register type
 'b' used for resource type
 '&ltT&gt', which cannot
 be used as a resource.]
-N -- No -->U{Is the given
+J -- No -->L{Is the given
 register type 'c' or 'i'?}
-U -- Yes --> W[DefaultError warning:
+L -- Yes --> M[DefaultError warning:
 Using register type '&ltp&gt'
 is deprecated, resource
-won't be used.]
+won't be used.
+Disable with
+--Wno-disallow-legacy-binding-rules]
-U -- No -->X[error: &ltT&gt is an invalid
+L -- No -->N[error: &ltT&gt is an invalid
 resource type for
 register type '&ltp&gt']
 ```